 Dairy products (cheese, milk, ice cream, etc.) trigger inflammation, and when we are inflamed, our body holds on to weight.
 Reduce inflammation, and your body will release excess weight.
+If you’re interested in learning more about inflammation you can learn more here.
 It’s amazing.
 As a bonus, I felt less bloated and gassy, my sinus congestion stopped, and I didn’t come down with my typical seasonal bout of bronchitis.
 Over time, my skin started to clear up and I rarely got pimples!
 Curious how you might feel without dairy?
 Cut it out for a few weeks and see what happens!

 5. I nixed whole wheat products and am gluten-free most of the time.
 Gluten sensitivity and intolerance are linked to everything from frequent bloating and gas, acid reflux, and irritable bowel syndrome to joint pain, brain fog, fatigue, depression, anxiety, eczema, and acne.
 Gluten (the sticky protein found in wheat, barley and rye) can also trigger inflammation, and inflammation makes us hold on to weight.
 I don’t have celiac disease, but my body is sensitive to gluten.
 I started eating more brown rice, quinoa, millet and buckwheat – all non-glutinous grains.
 To learn more about how gluten might be affecting you and your weight, check out this brief quiz or video and article.
 Talk to your doctor to get tested for a gluten allergy or sensitivity if you suspect you might have one.